-Travel-time reliability is defined as the variation in travel time for the same trip from day to day ("same trip" implies the same purpose, from the same origin, to the same destination, at the same time of the day, using the same mode, and by the same route).
-If variability is large, then the travel time is considered unreliable because it is difficult to generate consistent and accurate estimates of travel time.
-If there is little or no variation in the travel time for the same trip, then the travel time is considered reliable.
+Travel time reliability is defined as the variation in travel time for the same trip from day to day ("same trip" implies a trip made with the same purpose, from the same origin, to the same destination, at the same time of the day, using the same mode, and by the same route).
+If variability is large, the travel time is considered to be unreliable, because it is difficult to generate consistent and accurate estimates for it.
+If there is little or no variation in the travel time for the same trip, the travel time is considered to be reliable.

-Travel time reliability is important because when travel times are variable or unreliable, it is more difficult for travelers and shippers to plan their travel, often forcing them to pay a price of allowing extra time to protect themselves against the uncertainty of arrival times.
-This may lead to ineffective or even counter-productive travel decisions that waste time and money.
+Travel time reliability is important.
+Variable or unpredictable travel times make it more difficult for travelers and shippers to plan their travel, often forcing them to add extra time to protect themselves against the uncertainty of arrival times.
+This uncertainty may lead to ineffective or even counterproductive travel decisions that waste time and money.

-The basic causes of unreliable travel times are an imbalance between demand and capacity and the congestion that results from too much demand for a given level of capacity.
-Once congestion forms, travel times become more variable (less reliable) and thus less predictable.
-Moreover, congested facilities do not have the resilience to accommodate unexpected travel interruptions, leading to flow breakdowns and serious degradation of reliability.

-Travel times vary from one day to the next because traffic-influencing conditions differ from day to day.
-There are seven sources of congestion that influence travel-time reliability.
-They are as follows:
+The basic causes of unreliable travel times are an imbalance between demand and capacity and the congestion that can result.
+Once congestion occurs, travel times become more variable (less reliable and thus less predictable).
+Moreover, congested facilities lack the resilience to accommodate unexpected travel interruptions, which leads to flow breakdowns and serious degradation of reliability.
+Travel times vary from one day to the next because conditions influencing traffic differ each day.
+The seven sources of congestion that influence travel time reliability are fluctuations in normal travel, physical bottlenecks, special events, traffic incidents, weather, traffic-control devices, and work zones.